Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 A special favourite during the 1960s - a space rocket kiddy ride at Woolworth's

-Customer interest in the space programme resulted in many space-related products, from tin toy rockets and colouring books to a wide selection of jigsaw puzzles - initially based around science-fiction comic strip stories, and before long showing the prototype craft and the heroes of the space programme.
+Kids' obsession with the space programme spawned many products, from tin toy rockets and colouring books to a wide selection of jigsaw puzzles - initially based around science-fiction comic strip stories, and before long showing the prototype craft and the heroes of the space programme as it took shape.

 Building on the opportunity, before long Woolworth replaced traditional horseback and motorbike kiddy ride machines with space rockets.
 For sixpence (2½p) little boys and girls could be transported to another universe !

 Speaking in 1961 US President John F. Kennedy accelerated the space race, challenging America to land a man on the moon before the decade was out.
-To achieve the moon-landing would require new fuels and new materials that had yet to be invited.
-The speech mobilised scientists and was the catalyst for many inventions that we take for granted today.
-Everything from the sliding doors that open automatically when we go to the shops, to satellite communications, microwave ovens and fibre glass was developed during the 1960s.
+To achieve that goal would require new fuels and new materials that had yet to be invented.
+The speech mobilised scientists and became the catalyst for many innovations that have since become commonplace.
+Satellite communications, microwave ovens and fibre glass all took shape in the 1960s.

-It is hard to imagine today that the total computing power behind the moon mission, both on board the Saturn V rocket and back at mission control, was less that that of a typical mobile phone today.
-At the time the five gigabytes of storage that holds this website would have filled several office blocks rather than a fraction of a three and a half inch (8.5cm) hard disk!
+Today it is hard to comprehend that the total computing power behind the moon mission, aboard the Saturn V rocket and back at mission control, was less that that of a typical mobile phone today.
+At the time the twenty gigabytes of storage that holds this website would have filled several office blocks rather than a fraction of a three and a half inch (8.5cm) hard disk!

-The Apollo Missions were the inspiration behind many of the toys that appeared on the shelves at Woolworth's, from board games like 'Blast Off', illustrated below, to models of the lunar craft which were either pre-made or available to build at home as Airfix kits.
+The Apollo Missions were the inspiration behind many of the toys that appeared on the shelves at Woolworth's, from board games like 'Blast Off', illustrated below, to models of the lunar craft which were either pre-made or available in kit form to build at home .
 Many dads and lads spent the winter evenings of 1969 assembling their very own Apollo 11 - the must-have present that Christmas, while others opted for a tinplate model of the Gemini landing craft.

 Waddingtons Blast Off - a boxed game released in 1969 to satisfy intense interest in the moon landing